Testing Ising Models: Lower Bounds

+where the expectation is from choosing a uniformly random perfect matching $M \in \mathcal{M}$.
+At this point, it remains only to bound Equation (\ref{eq:overlap-expectation}).
 For our purposes, it turns out that the $2$-cycles will be the dominating factor, and we use the following crude upper bound.
 Let $\z$ be a random variable representing the number of $2$-cycles in $M_0 \uplus M$, i.e., the number of edges shared by both perfect matchings.

 where in the last inequality, we used the facts that $\d^{|C|}$ is maximized for $|C| \geq 4$ when $|C| = 4$, and that there are at most $n/4$ cycles of length at least $4$.